martin68/apt-smart/docs/index.rst

-apt-smart: Automated Debian/Ubuntu mirror selection
+apt-smart: Smart, automated Debian/Ubuntu mirror selection
 ============================================================

 Welcome to the documentation of `apt-smart` version |release|!